discordjs/guide/guide/event-handling/README.md

 ## Individual event files

-If you have followed along so far, your entire project structure should look something like this:
+Your project structure should look something like this:

 ![Project structure before events folder](./images/project-structure-before-events-folder.png)

-Create a new `events` folder in the directory where your `index.js` file is kept.
-This is how your project structure should look like after that:
+Create an `events` folder in the directory where your `index.js` file is kept.
+This is how your project structure should look after that:

 ![Project structure after events folder](./images/project-structure-after-events-folder.png)